dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerstore.md

 kubectl get csm --all-namespaces
 ```

-### Prerequisites
+## Prerequisites

-The following are requirements to be met before installing the CSI Driver for Dell PowerStore:
+The following requirements must be met before installing the CSI Driver for Dell PowerStore:

 - A Kubernetes or OpenShift cluster (see [supported versions](../../../../csidriver/#features-and-capabilities)).
 - Refer to the sections below for protocol specific requirements.